Content Scramble System: Introduction

 The first two protection methods have been broken.
 Circumvention of regional protection is not possible with every drive—even if the drive grants access to the feature, prediction of title keys may fail.
-However, DVD players exist which do not enforce regional restrictions (the user has to disable the protection though), which makes regional restrictions less effective as a component of CSS.
+However, DVD players exist which do not enforce regional restrictions (after being disabled manually), which makes regional restrictions less effective as a component of CSS.

 Disc

-The DVD-ROM's main-data (§16), which are consecutive logical blocks of 2048 bytes, are structured according to the DVD-Video format.
+The DVD-ROM's main-data (§16), consisting of consecutive logical blocks of 2048 bytes, is structured according to the DVD-Video format.
 The DVD-Video contains (besides others) an MPEG program stream which consists of so-called Packs.
 If CSS is applied to the disc then a subset of all Packs is encrypted with a title-key.

 A DVD-ROM contains, besides the main-data, additional data areas.
 CSS stores there: